Business Design, Mindset, Motivation, blog Kellie Adkins Business Design, Mindset, Motivation, blog Kellie Adkins

 Business as Unusual = Permission to break all the rules and to ….

-⚡️ Shine brighter & expand your business for the greater good
+⚡️ Expand your business for the greater good

-⚡️ Cultivate the focus necessary to elevate your influence & reach more people
+⚡️ Cultivate the radical focus that elevates your influence

 ⚡️ Rise to your own, values-driven standards for success

-Fellow Rebel with a Cause, I’d love to invite you into Third Jewel Society —a catalyst and a community to support your exponential expansioh WITHOUT sacrificing your values.
+If you identify as a Rebel with a Cause, I’d love to invite you into Third Jewel —a growth catalyst and leadership circle community to support your exponential expansion (WITHOUT sacrificing your values).

-Join your fellow Female Founders and Mindful Trailblazers who want to guide their next evolution with the power of intention, community, and strategic action next year: and do more work that matters.
+Join fellow Atypical Founders and Mindful Trailblazers who want to guide their next evolution with the power of intention, community, and strategic action to do more work that matters.

 Use Intention to Fuel your Goal-Getting